akihiro-inui/MusicGenreClassifiaction/README.md

 ## Introduction

 Music Genre Classification to the most widely used dataset; GTZAN was implemented with a set of several low-level feature extraction and machine learning methods.
+10 features are extracted from audio files and classified with 3 classifiers, k-NN, multilayer perceptron and convolutional neural network.

-Music Genre Collection must be saved in "Target" folder.
-After feature extraction computed in readgenre, randomise should be run in order to save data matrices for iteretion.
-Following these steps, knn or mlp give you predicted genre of songs.
+For the further information about the feature extraction methods, please have a look the papers in the reference.

 ## The Dataset
 The GTZAN Music Genre Dataset, which is a collection of 1000 songs in 10 genres, is the most widely used dataset.